Sheethalhn/fa18-281-code-warriors/ProjectJournal.md

 1. Riak is selected as AP database but yet to explore it further.
 2. developing minimal feasible frontend to demonstrate all the features initially.

+## Week 3 (18th November - 24th November)

+#### Meeting Date: 18th November

+#### Discussion Points:
+1. We discussed the microservice architecture for each individual apis.
+2. Discussed the entire flow of the architecture with advantages and drawbacks.
+3. Decided upon the UI flow for the application

+#### Meeting Results:

+1. Listed the following UI screen to start with:

+	i. user logins/signup/logout screens
+	ii.
+Transaction history
+	iii.
+Book Catalogue display - Home Screen iv. adding to cart and managing it - Add to cart Button navigation/Viewing Cart Screen
+	v. payment - Fake Payment Screen
+2. Finishing the UI development with API integration.
+3. Study Microservices best practices while developing.

+#### Challenges:

+1. Microservice split integration for the architecture setup.
+2. Integrate all the databases.